Bareback (album)

 Bareback is the first album by the American rock band Wild Horses.

-Shortly before the recording of this album, former Shout lead vocalist John Levesque replaced original Wild Horses lead vocalist Johnny Edwards, who left Wild Horses to replace Lou Gramm in the band Foreigner.
+Shortly before the recording of this album, former Shout lead vocalist John Levesque replaced the band's original lead vocalist Johnny Edwards, who left to replace Lou Gramm in the band Foreigner.

-Apparently, this band split up after the release of this album and reunited years later before recording and releasing their second album Dead Ahead.
+The band split up after the release of this album.
+They eventually reunited in 2002, recording their second album Dead Ahead, which was released in 2003.

-There have been claims that bassist Jeff Pilson actually played all of the bass on this album.
+Bassist Jeff Pilson is credited as an additional musician.
+There are claims that he actually played all of the bass on the album.

 Jeff Pilson and James Kottak had previously played together in Michael Lee Firkins's backing band and later played together in the McAuley Schenker Group.